g-patin/microfading/docs/how-to-guides.md

 Another sentence in how to guides !!!
+Hello world.